mckeema/DogDetective/README.md

-# DogDetective
+# Dog Detective

-DogDetecive is licensed under the terms of the MIT license.
+Dog Detecive is licensed under the terms of the MIT license.